maherbel/dataiku-project/README.md

 This is the graph that represents the Millenium Falcon routes from planet to planet with the travel times, the departure and the arrival of the mission => **this data is computed from the millenium-falcon.json file.**

 You can click on the button `Regenerate Graph` to refresh the Graph's UI if the nodes are not well positioned or if the graph is not well rendered.
-You can also click on the rectangle near the zoom controls to re-center the graph.
+You can also move around nodes by dragging them and you can click on the rectangle near the zoom controls to re-center the graph.

 - File Upload zone (on the upper-center of the screen):
 This is where you can upload or drag and drop a file containing the empire intercepted data.
-Once that's done, the result will be computed and further details are provided on the right part.
+Once that's done, the result will be computed and further details will be provided on the right part.

 - Mission Success Probability (on right part of the screen, see next section for screenshot):
 This will contain the mission success probability and the detailed route if there is a solution (**meaning that the result is greater than 0%**).